diretto/diretto-main-services/README.md

 ## Installation Guide

-The setup of the task service implementation is similar to the setup of the main platform services.
-It requires:
+The setup of the main services implementation requires:

  - latest node.js 0.4.x
  - no NPM (self-contained dependencies)
  - CouchDB with CouchDB-Lucene extension

-tbd.
+First, the CouchApps inside main-couchapp/ must be deployed to your CouchDB server that will power your instance.
+There is a helper script to deploy all three CouchApps together.
+The default database name is  `diretto_main`.

+Next, go to the main-nodes/conf/ directory and change the settings according to your deployment parameters.

+Then, the services can be started.
+Note that the Core API service must be started as last service, as it is checking other services to run for adding them into its registry.

 ## License (not valid for `diretto-main-nodes/main-nodes/vendor/`)